Dog Psychology, Behaviour & Training

 The faster the tail wags is a good indication of heightened emotions such as over-excitement, anger, and confusion.
 This can also highlight excessive anxiety and fear, specifically if it's only the tip wagging.
 If the tail is likely to be uncurled when the dog is relaxed, then the tighter the curl when they're not relaxed is a good indication of the amount of tension involved with their emotions.

 Dogs can also wag more on one side than the other to highlight their positive or negative frame of mind.
-If you are able to recognise this then your dog's left is the negative side and their right side is the positive side.
+If you are able to recognise this, then your dog's left is the negative side and their right side is the positive side.
 These sides are also relevant when the tail isn't wagging.

 A higher wag usually indicates excitement, whereas a low wag usually indicates confusion, although the closer the tip is getting to the body would usually indicate a fear level, whilst wagging or still.